-The Graduate Program in Public Health embraces as a core value adherence to all ethical standards of conduct and academic integrity.
-The Program's culture inherently values: beneficence, diversity, reduction/elimination of health disparities, protection of vulnerable populations, and the balance of public health with human rights.
-In support of the mission statement, the Program values the training of students as public health problem solvers with a population health orientation by a multi-faceted team of faculty and staff members.
+The Program in Public Health embraces as a core value adherence to all ethical standards of conduct and academic integrity.
+The Program's culture inherently values: beneficence, diversity and inclusiveness, reduction of health disparities, protection of vulnerable populations, the balance engagement.
+In support of the mission statement, the Program values the training of students as public health problem solvers with a population health orientation by a multi-faceted team of faculty, staff, and public health practitioners.
 The Program operationalizes its values through the following pillars upon which the Program stands: education, research, and service.